Sun Valley, Idaho

 Ahh…Sun Valley.
-This is a wonderful place where you feel pampered and privileged.
+This is a wonderful place where you will feel pampered and privileged.
 Baldy is a surprisingly steep mountain and the runs are very long.
-I (Ron) was last at Sun Valley in 1973 as a child learning to ski, so this was a homecoming of sorts.
+I (Ron) was first at Sun Valley in 1973 as a child learning to ski, so this was a homecoming of sorts.

 Stats and Rating

 |Size||2,054 Acres, Rank: 43|